Percy Barnevik

-Percy Nils Barnevik HonFREng (born 13 February 1941) is a Swedish business executive, best known as CEO and later Chairman of Asea Brown Boveri (ABB) 1988–2002, and for being the centre of a giant pension dispute that shook Sweden in 2003.
-He is the co-founder of the non-profit organization Hand in Hand.
+Percy Nils Barnevik HonFREng (13 February 1941 – 18 July 2025) was a Swedish business executive, best known as CEO and later chairman of ABB, and for being the centre of a giant pension dispute that shook Sweden in 2002.
+He was the co-founder of the non-profit organization Hand in Hand.

 Background

 Born in Simrishamn in southern Sweden, the youngest of three children, he grew up in Uddevalla, north of Gothenburg, where his parents operated a small printing company.
 Barnevik was educated at the University of Gothenburg's School of Business, Economics and Law and at Stanford Graduate School of Business.
-He has received seven honorary doctorates in Sweden, Finland and the U.S., including from Linköping University (1989) and the University of Gothenburg (1991).
+He received seven honorary doctorates in Sweden, Finland and the U.S., including from Linköping University (1989) and the University of Gothenburg (1991).
 In 1993, Barnevik received the IEEE Engineering Leadership Recognition Award.